christosgalano/devops-with-github/docs/actions/reusable_workflows.md

 In order for a workflow to be reusable it needs to contain the [`workflow_call`](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrixincludeuses) trigger.

-You can reference a workflow from another repository by using the `uses` keyword in your workflow file.
+You can reference a workflow from another repository by using the `uses`k eyword in your workflow file.
 There are two main syntaxes:

 - `{owner}/{repo}/.github/workflows/{filename}@{ref}` for reusable workflows in public and private repositories
 - `./.github/workflows/{filename}` for reusable workflows in the same repository

 For example, if you want to reference a workflow called `test.yaml` from:

 - the same repository, you would use the following syntax: `uses: ./.github/workflows/test.yaml`
 - a different repository, you would use the following syntax: `uses: some-repo/.github/workflows/test.yaml@main`